Kootenai County and Coeur d’Alene Current Real Estate Market | June 2026

 Hayden Housing Market Update

-Hayden continues to attract buyers who want a residential feel, access to golf and recreation, and a slightly different lifestyle profile than central Coeur d’Alene.
-Depending on neighborhood and property type, Hayden can command stronger pricing because of lot quality, community feel, and buyer preferences.
+Hayden continues to attract buyers who want a residential feel, access to golf, Hayden Lake, recreation, larger lot options, and a slightly different lifestyle profile than central Coeur d’Alene.
+Depending on neighborhood and property type, Hayden can command stronger pricing because of lot quality, setting, home style, and buyer preferences.

 Buyers should pay close attention to the specific micro-location and home type, because Hayden is not a uniform market.
+A home near Hayden Lake, a property with acreage, a newer neighborhood home, and an older in-town home can all behave very differently.
 Sellers benefit most when the home is positioned around its real lifestyle advantages rather than generic market language.

 Learn more here: Living in Hayden, Idaho.